alexander-schranz/markdown-based-api-testing/README.md

 ![Picture of collision output with set key](pictures/output-formatted.png)

-Now the nice thing is as we are using the path from `getcwd()` (current directory) we can directly in our terminal click on the `.md` file path to get to that test cases and adopt it to our needs.
+Now the nice thing is as we are using the path from `getcwd()` (current directory) we can directly in our terminal click on the `.md` file path to open the test case file and adopt it to our needs when required.

-By using that replace its now also possible to filter by that specific test case via phpunit:
+By using that the filename as key it is now also possible to filter by that specific test case via phpunit:

 ```bash
 vendor/bin/phpunt --filter="example_post.md"